dkataskin/erlife/README.md

 erlife
 ======

-Erlife is an implementation of Conway's Game of Life.
+Erlife is hash-life algorithm implementation of Conway's Game of Life.

 Runs on R16B03-1, works in Chrome.
 Wasn't tested with other runtimes and browsers.